← thelaunch.space

 Here is what the three paths actually cost for a typical mid-complexity MVP (dashboard with user auth, basic CRUD, integrations):

-FactorAI-Assisted DIYFreelance DeveloperAgency
+FactorAI-Assisted DIYFreelance DeveloperNearshore DeveloperAgency

-Timeline2-4 weeks6-12 weeks12-24 weeks
+Timeline2-4 weeks6-12 weeks4-8 weeks12-24 weeks

-Time InvestmentHigh (you are building)Medium (managing)Low (hands-off)
+Time InvestmentHigh (you build)Medium (managing)Medium (managing)Low (hands-off)

-Iteration SpeedHoursDaysWeeks
+Iteration SpeedHoursDaysDaysWeeks

-Product UnderstandingDeep (you built it)ModerateLimited
+Product UnderstandingDeep (you built it)ModerateModerateLimited

-Dependency RiskLow (you can maintain)MediumHigh
+Dependency RiskLow (you maintain)MediumMediumHigh

 The hidden cost most founders miss: dependency.
 When someone else builds your product, you depend on them to maintain it, fix bugs, and add features.
 Every change goes through them.
 With AI-assisted building, you understand your own codebase and can iterate independently.